-All RT students must show proof of an annual influenza shot/flu prior to beginning clinical placements.
-Students can receive a flu shot at the University Student Health Center.
+All RT students must show proof of an annual influenza/flu shot prior to beginning clinical placements and experiences.
+Students can receive a flu shot at the University Student

+Health Center.
 When obtaining a flu shot be sure to inquire that the shot is for the current flu season, most often available after Sept.
 1st.
 If a student chooses not to obtain a flu shot they may be required by the agency to wear a medical mask during their scheduled shifts.

-Upload the proof of vaccination to the appropriate section on your personal CastleBranch account.
+Upload the proof of vaccination to the appropriate section on your personal Verified Credentials account.
 The students name and coverage date must appear on the card or verification document.